konstantin-shinkarenko/doc-sample-proj/README.md

 For the integration instriuctions please go to: [Conviva Android Documentation Wiki](https://github.com/konstantin-shinkarenko/doc-sample-proj/wiki)

 ### Reference app
-Reference Application is designed and developed to ease the integration of Conviva analytics in to streaming applications with less effort.
-This application is designed similar to customer applications to easily correlate with the customer app features.
-It is a project with detailed code snippets on how to integrate Conviva analytics.
+The Reference Application illustrates integration of Conviva analytics into video applications.
+This application follows common design principles to provide easily transferable code to be used by customers.
+It is a rich feature set and full user experience app, aimed to help integrating Conviva analytics.

 Supported platforms:
 ```